knockout/knockout/documentation/computedObservables.md

 # Computed Observable Reference

+The following documentation describes how to construct and work with computed observables.

+## Constructing a computed observable

 A computed observable can be constructed using one of the following forms:

 1. `ko.computed( evaluator [, targetObject, options] )` --- This form supports the most common case of creating a computed observable.